LSST: from Science Drivers to Reference Design and Anticipated Data Products: ANTICIPATED DATA PRODUCTS AND THEIR CHARACTERISTICS

 \subsection{The Baseline LSST Surveys}

 The fundamental basis of the LSST concept is to scan the sky deep, wide, and fast, and to obtain a dataset that simultaneously satisfies the majority of the science goals.
+We present here a specific realization, the so-called ``universal cadence'', which yields the main deep-wide-fast survey and meets our core science goals.
+However, at this writing, there is a vigorous discussion of cadence plans in the LSST community, exploring variants and alternatives that enhance various specific science programs, while maintaining the science requirements described in the SRD.

-This concept, the so-called ``universal cadence'', will yield the main deep-wide-fast survey (typical single visit depth of $r\sim24.5$) and use about 90\% of the observing time.
-The remaining 10\% of observing time will be used to obtain improved coverage of parameter space such as very deep ($r\sim26$) observations, observations with very short revisit times ($\sim$1 minute), and observations of ``special'' regions such as the Ecliptic, Galactic plane, and the Large and Small Magellanic Clouds.
-We are also considering a third type of survey, micro-surveys, that would use about 1\% of the time (which still represents 25 nights on a unique 8m-class telescope).
+The main deep-wide-fast survey will use about 90\% of the observing time.
+The remaining 10\% of the observing time will be used to obtain improved coverage of parameter space such as very deep ($r\sim26$) observations, observations with very short revisit times ($\sim$1 minute), and observations of ``special'' regions such as the Ecliptic plane, Galactic plane, and the Large and Small Magellanic Clouds.